 Eligible Material - Books in the circulating collections with the status IN LIBRARY and not owned at the pickup library or a library on the same campus as the pickup library may be requested.

-Materials located at the Library Annex and materials listed in the Library Catalog as ON-ORDER, IN-PROCESS, PENDING, or CHECKEDOUT may be requested for delivery to any pickup library/location.
+Materials located at the Library Annex and materials listed in QuickSearch as ON-ORDER, IN-PROCESS, PENDING, or CHECKEDOUT may be requested for delivery to any pickup library/location.

 Requests for electronic copies of journal articles or from the Libraries' non-circulating collections are accepted when a specific citation is given.
 Requests for electronic copies from circulating materials will not be accepted; the entire item will be delivered to the user's pickup library instead.